harshit2123/Chatbot-App/README.md

   spool *before* the provider call, then marking it complete afterward, makes an abandoned stream a recoverable record rather than a lost one.
 That is the same local-spool work listed above, and it subsumes this.
-- **No dead-letter queue.** Malformed tasks are logged and dropped.
 - **Celery is a task queue, not a durable replayable event log.**
-- **Schema created via `create_all()`**, not Alembic migrations.
 - **No auth or rate limiting** anywhere, including `/ingest`.
-- **`latency_ms` on streamed calls measures full stream duration.** Time-to-first-token is the more meaningful streaming metric and is not yet captured — a 17-second stream whose first token arrived in 400ms is currently logged as 17 seconds of latency.
 - **The frontend image runs the Vite dev server** so `VITE_API_URL` stays runtime-configurable.
 Production would build the bundle and serve it behind nginx.